 1. You Might Be Buying a Stolen Game

-In 2016, the game publisher MangaGamer lost thousands of dollars to stolen game codes.
+In 2016, game publisher MangaGamer lost thousands of dollars to stolen game codes.
 A hacker reportedly bought dozens of games using stolen credit cards, and later sold them on G2A.
-Unfortunately, scams like these aren’t too uncommon on key reselling sites.

-Key resellers can’t verify whether a game code is invalid or not.
-It’s not until you input the key that you’ll find out if it works.
+Game key resellers can’t verify whether a digital game code is valid or invalid when a third-party seller puts it up for sale.
+It’s only when you try to redeem the key that you’ll find out if it works.

 Some game key resellers now offer “insurance” on digital game codes, meaning they’ll refund you on non-working game codes.

 However, this insurance doesn’t come free—you’ll have to add a few extra bucks to your purchase.
 But if the total price is still insanely cheap, it might be worth the buy.

 3. Grey Markets Encourage Region Locking